Latest

 We must align our beliefs about G-d with who He says He is in His word to truly trust and obey Him with our whole heart.
 One reason I believe that many rebel against G-d and keeping His instructions is because they believe He is just like their earthly father.
 They distrust their father’s love, his motives, his actions and make a direct link to the heavenly Father in that belief system.
 But G-d is not flawed.
 He has no area of imperfection in Him.
 He is not a dictator but He is a supremely righteous ruler.
 When we get a hold of how perfect G-d’s justice is and trust Him lead our lives, there is always peace, security and safety in following His will and instruction.

 In closing, one very important distinction I want to make is that complete, unquestionable obedience is only to G-d and not to people.
 A child needs to sometimes understand why they are being asked to do something in order to build greater trust in their parents and as adults, we are subject to the requests our employers make of us.
 However, obeying the whims and demands of others can very easily venture into the ground of abuse and G-d does not desire us to be abused or mistreated.
 So please use discernment when someone is asking you to do something for them.
 You are not everyone’s subject and this post is specifically addressing obeying G-d and what He calls us to do.
-It isn’t to give undue power and authority to people to lord order others and demand obedience.
+It isn’t to give undue power and authority to people to lord over others and demand obedience.
 It’s isn’t license for mistreatment or abuse.

 Taking Action: